dogweather/c3/_posts/2024-06-03-my-position-on-reunion-cannabis-amendment-6.markdown

       title: Social Cannabis, Chambers
     - path: /assets/dispensaries/social-cannabis/chambers-7.jpg
       title: Social Cannabis, Chambers
-    - path: /assets/dispensaries/social-cannabis/golden-1.jpg
-      title: Social Cannabis, Golden
     - path: /assets/dispensaries/social-cannabis/golden-3.jpg
       title: Social Cannabis, Golden
     - path: /assets/dispensaries/social-cannabis/golden-6.jpg
       title: Social Cannabis, Golden
-    - path: /assets/dispensaries/social-cannabis/louisville-2.jpg
-      title: Social Cannabis, Louisville
 ---

 **I'm in favor of the amendment** allowing cannabis sales at E. 104th & Tower Rd.

-**But I'm not convinced that Social Cannabis can deliver** the promised "premium" _(source: Applicant Presentation)_ build-out.
-I'd like for Social Cannabis to show us what they can do.
+**But I'm skeptical that Social Cannabis can deliver** the promised "premium" build-out. (_Source:_ Applicant Presentation.)
+I'd like for Social Cannabis to show us how they'll meet the expectations they set.
-Here's **<a href="/assets/letter.pdf">my original letter</a>** to the City Council.

 ## Compare Others to Social Cannabis locations:

 ### Well Designed Denver-Area Dispensaries

+These incorporate design elements that signal "premium" and up-market:
+Artistic inspiration, playfulness, a relaxed, un-hurried atmosphere, space left unused, lack of clutter, subtlety in the messaging, and orginality.
+Finally, consistent design with colors, materials, typography, textures, and lighting.

 <div class="gallery">
   {% for image in page.images.other %}